Progressive Party (Iceland): 2000s

 In January 2009, it decided to change its party line on joining the European Union (EU) from being opposed to being in favour of EU accession, but with very strong caveats.
 The party later changed its policy to one of firm opposition to EU membership.
 In the wake of the 2008–2011 Icelandic financial crisis, the Progressive Party became more populist.
 According to political scientist Eiríkur Bergmann, "a completely renewed leadership took over the country’s old agrarian party, the Progressive Party (Framsóknarflokkurinn— PP), which was rapidly retuned in a more populist direction; geared against foreign creditors, international institutions and eventually partly towards anti- Muslim rhetoric, which until then had been absent in the country—there is no significant Muslim minority in Iceland.
 Under the new post-crisis leader- ship, the Progressive Party thus moved closer to populist parties in Europe."
+At the time, the party moved completely from the centre and became much more of a plain right wing party.

 In the 2009 parliamentary election, the Progressive Party fared somewhat better, securing 14.8% of the vote, and increasing its number of seats from seven to nine.
 It remained in opposition, however, with a centre-left coalition of the Social Democratic Alliance and the Left-Green Movement continuing to govern with an increased majority.

 2010s

 In the 2013 parliamentary election, the Progressive Party reached second place nationally, winning 24.4% of the vote and 19 seats.
-Following the election, a centre-right coalition government was formed between the Progressive Party and Independence Party, Sigmundur Davíð Gunnlaugsson of the Progressive Party appointed as Prime Minister.
-Sigmundur Davíð was ousted as leader of the party shortly after he was implicated in scandal and ethical quandaries in the Panama Papers release.
+Following the election, a centre-right coalition government was formed between the Progressive Party and Independence Party, Sigmundur Davíð Gunnlaugsson of the Progressive Party appointed as prime minister.
+Sigmundur Davíð was a very polarising figure in Iceland during his tenture as prime minister, and suffered low approval ratings.
+Sigmundur Davíð was ousted as leader in September 2016 of the party shortly after he was implicated in scandal and ethical quandaries in the Panama Papers release in April 2016, which followed his resignation.
+Sigurður Ingi Jóhannsson defeated him in the leadership spill election, and took the party to a more grounded centre approach.

 The Progressive Party split in 2017 when Sigmundur Davíð created his own party, the Centre Party (Miðflokkurinn).
+In 2017, the Progessive Party entered a coalition with the Independence Party and the Left Green movement.

 2020s

-After the 2021 parliamentary election, the new government was, just like the previous government, a tri-party coalition of the Independence Party, the Progressive Party and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir of Left-Green Movement.
+After the 2021 parliamentary election, the new government was, just like the previous government, a three-party coalition of the Independence Party, the Progressive Party and the Left-Green Movement, headed by Prime Minister Katrín Jakobsdóttir of Left-Green Movement.
+In the election, the Progressives suffered a big increase in votes, reaching 17% and coming in second.

+Following the fall of the coalition in October 2024, a snap election was called for November.
+In the election, the Progressives suffered a very big loss, losing eight seats and coming in sixth.
+During the election, the party took a turn in immigration policies, becoming pro-immigration.
+Many have called upon Sigurður Ingi to resign as leader.